KhushiRajurkar/KhushiRajurkar/README.md

 🌌 Fascinated by space, aliens, and science-fiction

-🤓 Intuition-first, logic-aligned — my brain likes clean architecture and weird ideas
+🤓 Intuition-first, logic-aligned; my brain likes clean architecture and weird ideas

 🪄 Logic + Creativity make each other whole